sebbekarlsson/plicit/README.md

   )
 }
 ```
-> Here, we are still explicitly saying the only one of the `<span>` elements should react to changes.
+> Here, we are explicitly saying the only one of the `<span>` elements should react to changes.
 > However, the dependencies are __automatically__ tracked.

 ---

 To summarize, we explicitly define an element to be reactive by wrapping it in a function.
-Dependencies of a `ref` are manually tracked.
 Dependencies of a `signal` are automatically tracked.